-55. This is not an easy task.
-One the one hand, there is a need for global rules and improved governance to manage global challenges as well as increase the positive while reducing the negative spill over effects (externalities) that some countries can generate on others in an interdependent world.
-On the other hand, global rules need to be developed in a way that maintains the necessary policy space at the national level, within the limits of interdependence.

-56. International regulations or their absence may affect the capacity of national governments to implement appropriate policies.
+- 55. This is not an easy task.
+On the one hand, there is a need for global rules and improved governance to manage global challenges and increase the positive spillover effects while reducing the negative spillover effects (externalities) that some countries can generate in others in an interdependent world.
+On the other hand, global rules need to be developed in a way that maintains the necessary policy space at the national level, within the limits of interdependence. - 56.
+International regulations or the absence thereof may affect the capacity of national Governments to implement appropriate policies.
 International trade rules that allow for agricultural export subsidies in rich countries affect the livelihoods of smallholders in developing countries.
-Similarly, the lack of adequate international financial regulations implies greater volatility in international capital markets contributing to the occurrence of crises which have negative consequences for the livelihoods of the poorest and most vulnerable.
-Some international rules also constrain government actions to promote productive transformative changes in the economy.
-At the same time, while social standards such as compulsory education, minimum wage, access to health care, unemployment insurance and other social standards are to be defined at the country level, universal standards are required to underpin international regulation and cooperative action if human rights are to be guaranteed at the global level.

-57. The complexity of improving global governance, including through the adequate provisioning of global public goods, is further compounded by a few noticeable emerging trends.
-First, the persistence of global inequalities and rising domestic inequalities has led to a polarization of positions between current 'winners' and "losers" and blocks progress in developing a more just and fair system of governance.
+Similarly, the lack of adequate international financial regulations implies greater volatility in international capital markets, contributing to the occurrence of crises that have negative consequences for the livelihoods of the poorest and most vulnerable.
+Some international rules also constrain Government actions to promote productive transformative changes in the economy.
+At the same time, while compulsory education, minimum wage, access to health care, unemployment insurance and other social standards are defined at the country level, universal standards are required to underpin international regulation and cooperative action if human rights are to be guaranteed at the global level. - 57.
+The complexity of improving global governance, including through the adequate provisioning of global public goods, is further compounded by a few noticeable emerging trends.
+First, the persistence of global inequalities and rising domestic inequalities has led to a polarization of positions between current "winners" and "losers" and blocks progress in developing a more just and fair system of governance.
 Despite some progress, inequalities remain pervasive at the global level.
-According to UNCTAD data, the average income per capita in developed countries was still more than 55 times higher than the average income per capita in the group of the LDCs in 2010.9 At the country level, wage shares in national income have been stagnant or declining in most parts of the world and income differentials among different types of workers (particularly between skilled and unskilled) have widened.
+According to data from the United Nations Conference on Trade and Development (UNCTAD), the average income per capita in developed countries was still more than 55 times higher than the average income per capita in the group of least developed countries in 2010.9 At the country level, wage shares in national income have been stagnant or declining in most parts of the world and income differentials among different types of workers (particularly between skilled and unskilled) have widened.
 This trend was reinforced by the adoption of inequitable macroeconomic policies, including the erosion of redistributive elements of national tax and transfer systems.
-Rising domestic inequalities should be recognized as one of the most adverse trends that the world has been experiencing in recent decades.
+Rising domestic inequalities should be recognized as one of the most adverse trends the world has experienced in recent decades. - 58.
+Second, the level of heterogeneity among developing countries has significantly increased.
+While a group of countries, mainly located in Asia, has managed to drive successful growth processes that have allowed them to significantly reduce the gap between their income levels and those of the developed countries, another group, the least developed countries, has maintained or increased its income gap with the developed world, and some of them seem to be caught in a poverty trap.
+A third group, situated between these two extremes, includes countries that have followed very disparate growth paths over the past few decades.
+A dual divergence seems to have emerged during the period: (a) growing distance between the extremes (least developed countries and high-income countries); and (b) increased heterogeneity among developing countries.
+As a result of these trends, a single, shared diagnosis and development path is no longer valid.
+Moving forward, there is a need to maintain an integral perspective and to work through a differentiated agenda in accordance with the diversity in the conditions of developing countries.

-9 UNCTAStat, accessed on 25 March 2013.
+UNCTADStat, accessed on 25 March 2013.